lilyball/Tomorrowland/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Version History

+### Development

+- Add new method `.propagatingCancellation(on:cancelRequested:)` that can be used to create a long-lived promise that propagates cancellation from its children to its parent while it's still alive.
+Normally promises don't propagate cancellation until they themselves are released, in case more children are going to be added.
+This new method is intended to be used when deduplicating requests for an asynchronous resource (such as a network load) such that the resource request can be cancelled in the event that no children care about it anymore ([#46][]).

+[#46]: https://github.com/lilyball/Tomorrowland/issues/46 "A way to hold onto a promise without blocking cancellation propagation from children"

 ### v1.0.1